MeliusWebAdmin/Melius_Website_live/README.md

 ##

 The project was succesfully executed by CSI, MSI Chapter.
 Developed by Alan K. Sijo, Manan Bhatia & Ishant Sikdar.
 Contact Ishant for more details on `ishant9715@gmail.com`.
+Readme by Ishant.
 Readme last updated on: `24 - 12 - 2023`.